Refrigerator Maintenance: Refrigerator Compressor Repair

 Try a New Overload or Compressor:

-A refrigerator that makes a buzzing or humming sound and doesn’t keep the food cold may have:
+A refrigerator that makes a buzzing or humming sound but doesn’t keep the food cold may have:

-- Or just a bad overload or compressor relay (refrigerator compressor cost is about $20).
+- Or just a bad overload or compressor relay (much cheaper).

 We had this exact problem with a refrigerator and called Costas Stavrou, our appliance consultant.
 Here’s a bunch of other refrigerator repair tips.